 - Gain Experience on the HPA website

 Experiences for pre-health students, including shadowing at Duke and beyond, listed with additional information.
-Use Where to Find Experience Opportunities to identify opportunities for both summer and during the academic year.

 Conducting research, whether basic science or clinical or translational research, is an important part of developing your experiential portfolio as a health and life sciences student at Duke.
 Use your time at Duke to explore research topics of interest and develop both technical and transferable skills in the process of seeking answers to hypothesis-driven questions.
 Consider developing your research interest into an independent study that could lead to a senior thesis, a powerful learning experience that may influence your career trajectory.

 Including funding, tips for contacting mentors, links to finding faculty research and more—check out the Opportunities tab to find opportunities both at and away from Duke

 Research networking system featuring the research, scholarship and activities of Duke faculty members and academic staff—find researchers to whom you may want to reach out